adbaykal/IntroToNETCore/README.md

 * As a registered API user i can create customer by posting data to api with my username and password
 * As a registered API user i can query customers from api with my username and password
 * As the Head Goblin of the bank i need to see all query logs
-* As a customer i need to get an email to verify my email adress
+* As a Bank IT Admin i can run the app on Docker so that i can deploy it to any Kubernetes environment

 ## Workshop Steps